Nur-Fatin/Microsoft-DEV277x-Object-Oriented-Programming-in-Java/README.md

-# Microsoft-DEV277x-Object-Oriented-Programming-in-Java.
-Here is the Notes from the course
+# Microsoft-DEV277x-Object-Oriented-Programming-in-Java. < The Notes >
 Module 1 | What is an Object
 1. Introduction.
 In programming, I need to work with 2 categories data types; primitives and objects.
 Building complex program =  managing complex & big data  => How do I organize my codes into objects that can interact with one another?